Adjunct Certification Training

 |-T-----||12:10-12:49 PM||03/20/17-05/16/17||GYM 007|

 ZWEL 130 - Yoga

-Yoga is an integrative discipline that teaches strength, flexibility, endurance, and harmony.
-Participants in this class have stated how yoga has added balance to their day and life.
+The class is beginner to intermediate level yoga, and it progresses through the semester.
+Yoga is an integrative discipline that teaches strength, flexibility, endurance and harmony.
+Participants say yoga has added balance to their day and life.
 The relaxation techniques have rejuvenated them for the rest of the day.
-You will be surprised at how this type of activity adds strength and flexibility.
+This activity adds strength and flexibility.

 ZWEL 135 - Zumba

 Zumba® Fitness exercise classes blend upbeat world rhythms with easy-to-follow choreography for a total-body workout that is exhilarating and effective but feels more like a celebration!
-Come join the fun with licensed Zumba® Fitness instructor Victoria Gunbatar.
-August 18- December 17th (No class when college is closed and on Monday, September 8th and Monday, October 27th)
+Come join the fun with licensed Zumba® Fitness instructor Luzma Alvarez.

 ZWEL 150 - CPR & AED Training